muzhongjiang/-hive3-source-read/serde/README.txt

 * FileFormat: the data has to be in Text or SequenceFile.
 * Format of the row:
   * If the data is in delimited format, use MetadataTypedColumnsetSerDe
+  * If the data is in delimited format and has more than 1 levels of delimitor, use DynamicSerDe with TCTLSeparatedProtocol
   * If the data is a serialized thrift object, use ThriftSerDe

 The steps to load the data: